tschaub/suite/integrationdocs/source/index.rst

 The OpenGeo Suite
 =================

 Welcome to the OpenGeo Suite!
-The OpenGeo Suite is a free, fully-featured web mapping environment that's easy to install, configure, and use, allowing you to create maps quickly, easily, and painlessly.
+The OpenGeo Suite is a free, fully-featured web mapping environment that's easy to install, configure, and use, allowing you to create maps quickly and easily.

 .. toctree::